Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 Brighten the minds so that they travel through the lights to the true light

-We have not yet entered the basilica, but pay attention to the inscription on the door.
+We have not yet entered the basilica, but please note the inscription on the door.
 Suger, the Abbott of Saint-Denis, is responsible for enlarging the upper Choir, where the so-called Gothic style was invented.

 On the door, Suger states: